Priam's Treasure

-Priam's Treasure is a cache of gold and other artifacts discovered by classical archaeologists Frank Calvert and Heinrich Schliemann at Hissarlik (also known as Troy) on the northwestern coast of modern Turkey.
+Priam's Treasure is a cache of gold and other artifacts discovered by classical archaeologists Frank Calvert and Heinrich Schliemann at Hisarlık on the northwestern coast of modern Turkey.
 The majority of the artifacts are currently in the Pushkin Museum in Moscow.

 Schliemann claimed the site to be that of Homeric Troy, and assigned the artifacts to the Homeric king Priam.
 This assignment is now thought to be a result of Schliemann's zeal to find sites and objects mentioned in the Homeric epics which take place in what is now northwestern Turkey.
 At the time the stratigraphy at Troy had not been solidified, which was done subsequently by the archaeologist Carl Blegen.
 The layer in which Priam's Treasure was alleged to have been found was assigned to Troy II, whereas Priam would have been king of Troy VI or VII, occupied hundreds of years later.